 BCAD, as a department of the County, participates in the County's single-employer, defined benefit healthcare plan.
 The plan allows its employees and their beneficiaries to continue obtaining health, dental and other insurance benefits upon retirement.
 The benefits of the plan conform to Florida Statutes, which are the legal authority for the plan.
-The plan has no assets and does not issue separate financial reports.
-BCAD had 471 and 461 OPEB active benefit eligible employees in the plan at September 30, 2022.
-The County, excluding BSO, had 235 and 237 inactive employees who received benefit payments at September 30, 2022, whereas the number of BCAD's inactive employees is not available.
+BCAD makes no direct contribution to the plan.
+Retirees and their beneficiaries pay the same group rates as are charged to BCAD for active employees.
+BCAD does not issue separate OPEB financial reports.
+No assets are accumulated in a trust that meets the criteria in paragraph 4 of GASB Statement No. 75.
+As of September 30, 2023, the OPEB plan covered 581 active benefit eligible BCAD employees.
+The County, excluding BSO, had 189 inactive employees who received benefit payments at September 30, 2023, whereas the number of BCAD's inactive employees is not available.